objectionary/jeo-maven-plugin/README.md

   * > interfaces
 ```

+`access`(class access modifiers like `public`, `static`, `final` and others),
-`access`, `supername`, and `interfaces` are the attributes of the
+`supername` (parent class), and `interfaces` (tuple of implemented interfaces)
-class element that keep the information required for back transformation.
+are attributes of the class element that retain the information necessary for
+the reverse transformation.

-The `j$*` prefix is used to avoid name conflicts with EO keywords.
-The same
+The `j$*` prefix is employed to prevent name conflicts with EO keywords.
-prefix is used for all EO elements generated from Java bytecode.
+This same prefix is utilized for all EO elements generated from Java bytecode.

-The XMIR representation of the EO file will be:
+By the way, the `XMIR` representation of that EO file will be:

 ```xml